 Breck sits on the spectacular Ten Mile Range extending from Peak 1 above Frisco, Co extending south to the 14,265’ Mt.
 Quandry.
 The resort sits in the middle, occupying the east faces of Peaks 6 thru 10.
 At over 3000’ vertical, nearly 3000 acres, and 30 lifts, it is undeniably a big place.

-Admittedly, while Breck has some nice long groomers, decent tree skiing, and some good bump runs, they may not be Summit County’s best.
-But Breck does have a trump card.
+Admittedly, while Breck has some nice long groomers, decent tree skiing, and some good bump runs, they are not Summit County’s best.
+But Breck does have a trump card, and it could be called “adventurous” terrain.
 Other than A-basin, only Breck has true high alpine big mountain terrain, and in this category Breck is the undisputed champ.
-Not only does it have a lot of it, but much of it is in the very steep sphincter tightening variety with vertical cornices and pitches up to 55 degrees.
-So if you’re looking for the “real deal” somewhere south of Jackson Hole, Breck would be the place to test your skills.
+Not only does it have a lot of it, but much of it is in the very steep, high adrenalin, “no fall zone” variety with vertical cornices and pitches up to 55 degrees.
+So if you’re looking for the “real deal” somewhere south of Jackson Hole and north of Telluride, Breck would be the place to test your skills.